imankarimi/django-admin-two-factor-auth/docs/index.rst

 Django Admin Two-Factor Auth Documentation
 ==============================================

 Google Two-Factor Authentication for Django admin.
-Built on top of the one-time password framework Django-admin-two-factor-auth_ and Django's built-in authentication framework ``django.contrib.auth`` for providing the easiest integration into most Django projects.
-Inspired by the user experience of Google's Two-Step Authentication, allowing users to authenticate through call, text messages (SMS) or by using a token generator app like Google Authenticator.
+Built for providing the easiest integration into most Django projects.
+Inspired by the user experience of Google's Two-Step Authentication, allowing users to authenticate by using a token generator app like Google-Authenticator_.

 Contents: